ktlszn/ktlszn/README.md

 Hi, I’m Kutlu Sezen 👋

-I am a Data Analytics student soon to be an Data Analyst.
-Also an engineer worked in the mining sector in Turkey and the Middle East.
+I am a Data Analyst and an engineer experienced in the resource sector in Turkey and the KSA.

 As an engineer who was working with data, I decided to direct my career into a new path and I thought that I want to continue working with data and prosper in recent technological advancements.
 I worked in/with various departments during my career and it helped me a lot in seeing things from a different point of view.